getodk/docs/odk1-src/form-logic.rst

   username, username
   text, confirmed_username, What is your username?, ${username}

+If enumerators are creating records representing groups of things with the same property, dynamic defaults can be combined with :ref:`last saved <last-saved>`.

 Dynamic defaults in repeats are evaluated when a new repeat instance is added.

 .. tip::
   :name: defaults-from-form-data

   You may want to use a value filled out by the enumerator as a default for another question that the enumerator will later fill in.
-Dynamic defaults can't be used for this because they are evaluated once when a form definition is first loaded and before an enumerator fills in any data.
+Dynamic defaults can't be used for this because they are evaluated once when a record is first created which is before an enumerator fills in any data.

   One option is to use the :th:`calculation` column and wrap your default value expression in a :func:`once` function.